 There are two types of workable clay, one which has more elasticity, the other which has a wider variety of different minerals in it, for example, grog, which will make the clay a little easier to work with.
 There are three primary groups of clay minerals and each one of them is formed with their own distinct properties.
 They are kaolin, Illite, and Montmorillonite.

-Looking a little more in-depth into how clay is formed and UCL state that "clay is the common name for a number of fine-grained earthy materials that become plastic when wet."
+Looking a little more in-depth into how clay is formed, UCL states that "clay is the common name for a number of fine-grained earthy materials that become plastic when wet."
 Clay is a completely naturally occurring mineral and is created through very long periods of the constant weathering and eroding of natural rocks.

 Clay is made from feldspar, which is defined as "any group of rock-forming minerals that make up a large proportion of the earth’s crust."
 Also, a variety of feldspar is moonstone, which is a stunning stone.
 It’s no wonder clay is one of the earliest known building materials on earth.
 Clay rocks can contain up to 40 percent of water within them.

-A pure clay (of which there are said to be around 30 types) is one that is not made of any other materials; a clay body is made up many different clay materials like kaolin or grog.
+A pure clay (of which there are said to be around 30 types) is one that is not made of any other materials; a clay body is made up of many different clay materials like kaolin or grog.
 There are hundreds of types of clay bodies, as there are so many different types of combinations of clay minerals.
 The main three types, which you may well work with are porcelain, stoneware, and earthenware.

 Individual clay particles are absolutely tiny and measure in at smaller than 0.004 μm.
 Flocculation happens when the particles clump together, and deflocculants (usually an alkaline material) are commonly used by potters to disperse these tiny particles repelling them against each other.